This article provides a high level summary of the potential advantages and disadvantages of using a collective investment.

 - Income producing asset so possibility of annual tax returns for individuals or trustees.

-- All income received is liable to tax up to 45% from 2017/18 as it arises, on both income and accumulation units.
+- All income received is liable to tax up to 45% as it arises, on both income and accumulation units unless covered by allowance/exemption.

 - Dividend income distributed to beneficiaries from a discretionary trust is taxed as trust income, ie at the special trust rate of 45%.